Skip to content

 Score Explanation

-Paramount Commerce scores strongly on iGaming Fit, Security & Compliance and User Trust, and takes the predictable single-country hit on Geographic Coverage. iGaming Fit benefits from a 15+ year track record, dedicated gaming team, and a client roster that includes most of the Tier 1 Canadian sports betting brands — that is materially stronger than newer Canadian Interac specialists like Gigadat, Loonio or Paybilt.
+Paramount Commerce scores strongly on iGaming Fit, Security & Compliance and User Trust, and takes the predictable single-country hit on Geographic Coverage. iGaming Fit benefits from a 15+ year track record, a dedicated gaming team, and a client roster that includes most of the Tier 1 Canadian sports betting brands, which is materially stronger than newer Canadian Interac specialists like Gigadat, Loonio or Paybilt.
 Security & Compliance is best-in-class for a Canadian PSP in 2026: FINTRAC MSB plus RPAA registration plus Payments Canada elite membership (one of the first five PSPs to clear that bar) plus FCA and Malta FIAU coverage through the Citadel Commerce subsidiaries plus PCI DSS plus a proprietary AI/ML risk engine trained on 20 years of Canadian transaction data.
-Fees & Pricing scores fair-to-mid because there is no public rate card, but the structural absence of rolling reserve (push-only payments, zero chargebacks) is real working capital relief versus a card PSP like Nuvei or Worldpay.
-Tech & Integration sits at a solid mid-range: the single REST API and good developer docs offset the lack of native mobile SDK or SoftSwiss/EveryMatrix connector.
-User Trust is unusual — there's no public Trustpilot profile to weigh on the score, but a Bet365/DraftKings/theScore/PokerStars client list is more substantive trust signaling than 3,000 anonymous reviews.
-Geographic Coverage is the ceiling: country count of 1 is honest, this is the product design, and operators that need Europe or LATAM need a second PSP.
+Fees & Pricing scores fair-to-mid because there is no public rate card, but the structural absence of a rolling reserve (push-only payments, zero chargebacks) is real working-capital relief against a card PSP like Nuvei or Worldpay.
+Tech & Integration sits at a solid mid-range, since the single REST API and good developer docs offset the lack of a native mobile SDK or SoftSwiss/EveryMatrix connector.
+User Trust is unusual, because there is no public Trustpilot profile to weigh on the score, but a Bet365/DraftKings/theScore/PokerStars client list is more substantive trust signaling than 3,000 anonymous reviews.
+Geographic Coverage is the ceiling: a country count of 1 is accurate, this is the product design, and operators that need Europe or LATAM need a second PSP.

 Who Is Paramount Commerce Best For?